Fudan-iGEM/2023-wiki/docs/src/model.md

 ## Model Design

 In Alan Turing's early research paper [^1], he proposed a model for simulating the generation of natural patterns in the natural world using **two interacting substances involved in diffusion**.
 This model is known as a **reaction-diffusion system**, which is essentially the Turing morphogenesis system.
-The specific form of interaction between the two elements in this system is not constrained, and in our model, we use two strains of *E.coli* that express antigens and nanobodies as interacting elements in the system with diffusive properties.
+The specific form of interaction between the two elements in this system is not constrained, and in our model, we use two strains of *E. coli* that express antigens and nanobodies as interacting elements in the system with diffusive properties.

 Our model is primarily based on two existing models.
 The first one is the model[^2] which defines a tensor called the diffusion coefficient related to the velocity vector distribution field.
 This coefficient is dependent on the direction and rate of diffusion and is used to describe the diffusion and reaction terms in the Turing morphogenesis system.